mdjska/GSoC/content/notes/Week_3.md

 ---
 #### What I managed:
 - New version of mockups
+- Made a forum post on osarch
-- Hello workd blenderbim tutorial
+- Did the 'Hello world' blenderbim tutorial
-- Setup development evn
+- Setup development env
 - Read sverchok documentation on how to create new nodes
 - Learned about diff. python design patterns